 Tending Shiitake Mushroom Logs

 Once you’ve inoculated your logs, they need to be kept sheltered from sun and wind which can dry them out.
-A low stack in a shaded are that you can reach with a hose is ideal.
+A low stack in a shaded area that you can reach with a hose is ideal.
 Like newly planted fruit trees, shiitake mushroom logs require about an inch of rain on average per week and should be supplemented with a hose during dry periods.

 In dry areas, water the logs with a sprinkler weekly.
-This isn’t nessisary if you have very regular rains.
+This isn’t necessary if you have very regular rains.
 Our first year we were confident that we “always” get good rain during the summer months.

 Harvesting Shiitake Mushrooms

 Once the log is fully colonized with mycelium, you can induce fruiting by soaking the logs in a stock tank or giving them a whack.
 Either whack them with a heavy pipe or baseball bat or pick them up and drop them lengthwise onto their end.